 Is now the time to refinance?
 Five things to consider

 Mortgage interest rates are hovering near historic lows.
-At many lenders, rates are well below 4 percent.
-For a brief period in March, rates even dipped briefly below 3 percent.
 Not surprisingly, many homeowners are asking themselves, “Is now the time to refinance?”
 The answer is … maybe.
 Before you consider refinancing your existing mortgage, consider the following:

 Do the math